Endeyr/messaging-app/README.md

 ## Technologies Used

-- React: JavaScript library for building user interfaces.
+- React: A popular JavaScript library for building user interfaces, React allows for the creation of reusable UI components and efficient rendering through its virtual DOM implementation.
-- Vite: Next-generation frontend tooling for React projects.
+- Vite: A next-generation frontend build tool, Vite provides a fast and optimized development environment for modern web projects, featuring instant server start and lightning-fast hot module replacement.
-- Tailwind CSS: Utility-first CSS framework for styling.
+- MaterialUI: A robust React component library that implements Google's Material Design, Material UI offers a wide range of customizable components to create visually appealing and consistent user interfaces.
-- Vitest: Testing library for React components.
+- Vitest: Vitest is a fast and efficient unit testing framework tailored for modern web development with Vite.

 ## Setup